 The offshore waters of Dugi Otok are known for scuba diving, especially in the waters surrounding nearby Mezanj Island and the Telascica Bay Nature Park, a spectacular bay dotted with ten islands and islets.
 Also, you're not far from the teeming coastal waters of the Kornati Islands.

-Unfortunately Dugi Otok is not the most easiest island to visit on a day trip even though daily Jadrolinija ferries run from Zadar to Brbinj, Sali and Zaglav.
-The schedules make a day trip impossible and even an overnight needs to be planned carefully.
+Unfortunately Dugi Otok is not the easiest island to visit on a day trip even though daily Jadrolinija ferries run from Zadar to Brbinj, Bozava and Zaglav.
+The schedules make a day trip impossible most of the year and even an overnight needs to be planned carefully.
 The only car ferry runs to Brbinj; the other ferries are passenger only.
 Public transport is minimal on the island.
 The only sure bus connection runs from Bozava to and from the Brbinj ferry.
 You need to rent a car to see the island but there's no car rental on the island, only in Zadar.
 It's easier to rent a scooter or boat from one of the travel agencies.

 There are only a few hotels on the island but private accommodation is plentiful and reasonably priced.
 In Sali, there's only the three-star Hotel Sali but in Bozava there's the three-star Hotel Mirta, Hotel Lavanda, Hotel Agava and the four star Hotel Maxim.
 To really get away from it all, stay in Gogonia Apartments in remote Verunic.